jonmbake/transcripts.io.src/README.md

 Transcribing audio is hard work.
 Like most things in life, when done as a group it becomes much easier.
 The idea behind [transcripts.io](http://transcripts.io) is that, by working together, we can create **quality** transcriptions that can be enjoyed by many.

-Right now this idea is being tested out on a single Pod cast, [The Tim Ferriss Show]() (one of my personal favorites).
+Right now this idea is being tested out on a single Podcast, [The Tim Ferriss Show](http://fourhourworkweek.com/podcast/) (one of my personal favorites).
 If you would like to contribute, there are a couple of ways:

 1. Transcribing new content.
 2. Making corrections to an existing transcript.
-Next to each blurb is a make correction link, which when clicked will jump to position within the transcript source:
+(Next to each blurb is a make correction link, which when clicked will jump to position within the transcript source):

 ![Contribute Link](https://raw.githubusercontent.com/jonmbake/screenshots/master/transcript_io/contribute_example.png)